 Steve Carrell is a sweet, shy middle-aged geek and the last American virgin in The 40-Year-Old Virgin (2005), the feature debut of director Judd Apatow (who wrote the film with Carrell), an oddly sweet mix of romantic comedy and adolescent shenanigans, albeit with a slightly older cast.
-When he’s pulled out of the stock room by his coworkers at the electronic superstore (Paul Rudd, Romany Malco and Seth Rogen), his secret comes out and his new buddies decide it’s time for that change.
+When he’s pulled out of the stock room and onto the sales floor by his coworkers at the electronic superstore (Paul Rudd, Romany Malco and Seth Rogen), his secret comes out and his new buddies decide it’s time for that change.
 Catherine Keener is the offbeat, easy-going woman he meets while his buddies are busy trying to get him laid, a single mother with two adolescent kids, but he’s so nervous about his inexperience that he makes a no-sex pact for their first twenty dates.
 It’s his way of avoiding the pressure and fear, but it also builds up expectations that become almost too daunting to face.

 Apatow’s direction is less smooth than his TV work (such as Freaks and Geeks and The Larry Sanders Show), in part because of his working methods.
 He encourages improvisation and embraces spontaneity, but it’s all in service to character and theme.
 There’s a reason that none of these men are in serious relationships and their advice is dubious at best.
 They are also a delight to spend time with, thanks to the mix of amiable camaraderie and juvenile joking, and Elizabeth Banks and Jane Lynch get in on the fun with their comic scenes.